Adult Swim: Canada

 On February 25, 2016, Williams Street launched a Canada-specific subscription video-on-demand service for iOS and Android devices.
 The app contains the majority of Adult Swim produced content, including programming not seen on Canadian television.
 New premieres are added soon after their U.S. broadcast, with the exception of new episodes of Robot Chicken and, initially, Rick and Morty, which are added the day after its premiere on the Canadian block.
 The app was discontinued in November 2018.

-On March 4, 2019, Teletoon and YTV's current parent company, Corus Entertainment, announced the launch of a full-time 24/7 Adult Swim network on April 1, 2019, as a rebrand of Action.
+On March 4, 2019, Teletoon and YTV's current parent company, Corus Entertainment, announced the launch of a full-time 24/7 Adult Swim network on April 1, 2019, as a rebrand of Action, which was formerly under the Showcase brand.
 This marks the first time an international version of Adult Swim was launched as its own television channel.
 With the channel's launch, the Canadian block, as well as Teletoon at Night, were both discontinued as both channels would now focus exclusively on age-appropriate programming.
 The Canadian Adult Swim block was dropped on March 3, 2019, and Teletoon at Night closed on March 31, 2019.

+As very few Adult Swim programs are dubbed in French, Télétoon la nuit's acquisitions from the block were very limited.
+Among some of the shows, the earlier seasons of The Boondocks and Rick and Morty manage to be dubbed locally in Canadian French with Quebec accents.
+The latter would be brought back on Télétoon la nuit on September 29, 2025, using the European French dub.
+My Adventures with Superman and Invincible Fight Girl, two shows intended to be shown on Cartoon Network in the United States but moved to Adult Swim, were shown in French Canada on Télétoon's daytime schedule, which is usually aimed at children and families.